Hit Me Up (Gia Farrell song): Chart performance

 The song charted in several countries around the world.
 It reached number one in Hungary and entered the top 10 in Australia and Finland.
 In the United States, it peaked at number 40 on the Billboard Mainstream Top 40.

 Music video

-In the video the main basis is on the Happy Feet theme with Gia appearing in three different sets with dancers in the background while singing the song.
+In the video, the focus is on the Happy Feet theme, with Gia appearing in three different sets with dancers in the background while singing the song.
 A cameraman's hand gives Gia a spin before each transition.
-The only indications of the song being on the Happy Feet soundtrack is when Gia is singing out in the front of a theatre and above her on the movies showing list is Happy Feet, and also when in the middle of the video her backup dancers are seen in tuxedos and wearing costume penguin masks as they all dance in an arctic scene.
+The only indications of the song having been on the Happy Feet soundtrack are one, when Gia is singing in front of a theatre and above her the cinema's marquee displays Happy Feet, and two, when in the middle of the video her backup dancers are seen in tuxedos and wearing costume penguin masks as they dance in an arctic scene.